-GT Gold Corp. is focused on exploring for base and precious metals in the geologically fertile terrain of British Columbia’s renowned Golden Triangle.
-The Company’s flagship asset is the wholly-owned, 45,847-hectare Tatogga property, located near Iskut, BC, upon which it achieved in 2017 two major discoveries at its Saddle prospect: a near surface bulk-tonnage and potential deep high-grade underground-style epithermal gold-silver vein system at Saddle South and, close by at Saddle North, a large-scale, richly mineralized and high-grade porphyry copper gold mineralized intrusion.
-The Company has the backing of major institutions and is currently in the process of planning its 2019 drilling campaign.
+GT Gold Corp.
+(GTT:TSX-V) is focused on exploring for base and precious metals in British Columbia’s prolific Golden Triangle.
+The Company’s flagship asset is the wholly-owned, 46,827 hectare Tatogga property, located near Iskut, BC, where it achieved two significant discoveries in 2017 and 2018 at its Saddle prospect: a near surface bulk-tonnage and potential deep high-grade underground-style epithermal gold-silver vein system at Saddle South and, close by at Saddle North, a large-scale, richly mineralized porphyry gold-copper-silver intrusion.
+GT Gold is currently infill and exploration drilling at Saddle North, with ongoing results being released as they are compiled through early 2020.

 What is your rationale for attending 121 Mining Investment?

 GT Gold is in the midst of an exciting exploration season at the Saddle North discovery, with drilling results being released periodically as they are received and compiled, through early 2020.
 GT Gold is focused on increasing market awareness of the Tatogga project and growing the institutional shareholder base on-market.

 What recent news would you like to highlight to investors attending?